radheshpai87/SkillBridge/replit.md

 ### Backend Architecture

 **Server Framework**
-- Express.js with TypeScript for the HTTP server
+- Express.js with JavaScript for the HTTP server
 - RESTful API design pattern for all endpoints
 - JWT-based stateless authentication with bcryptjs password hashing